yyc12345/libcmo21/COMPILE.md

 ## Note

 You may face issue when compiling this program on Linux or macOS because I develop this project on Windows frequently.
 The compatibility with Linux will only be checked just before releasing.
 And I don't have any Apple device to check the compatibility with macOS.
 So, for Linux issue, please report it directly and I will try to fix.
 For macOS bug, PR is welcomed.

-It can be compiled on Windows via sln file.
-You should set up `LibRef.props` when using sln file to build this project on Windows.
-You also can use CMake file to compile this project on Linux or anything else platform.
-However CMake may not be updated in time because I develop this project on Windows frequently.
-You may need use this command to configure CMake: `cmake .. -DSTB_IMAGE_PATH="/path/to/stb-image" -DCMAKE_BUILD_TYPE=Release`